s4ke/Master-Thesis/src/md/025-arrows.md

-@HughesArrows motivates the broader interface of Arrows with the example of a parser with added static meta-information that can not satisfy the monadic bind operator `(>>=) :: Monad m => m a -> (a -> m b) -> m b` ^[In the example a parser of the type `Parser s a` with static meta information `s` and result `a` is shown to not be able to use the static `s` without applying the monadic function `a -> m b`.
+@HughesArrows motivates the broader interface of Arrows with the example of a parser with added static meta-information that can not satisfy the monadic bind operator `(>>=) :: Monad m => m a -> (a -> m b) -> m b` ^[In the example, a parser of the type `Parser s a` with static meta information `s` and result `a` is shown to not be able to use the static `s` without applying the monadic function `a -> m b`.
 With Arrows this is possible.].